adonisjs/legacy-docs/3.0/views.md

 ## Syntax Highlighting

-You need to download packages for your favourite editor to have proper syntax highlighting for your `nunjucks` views.
+You need to download packages for your favorite editor to have proper syntax highlighting for your `nunjucks` views.

-You can also use `twig` highlighter, if you cannot find nunjucks support for your favourite editor.
+You can also use `twig` highlighter if you cannot find nunjucks support for your favorite editor.

 1. [Atom](https://atom.io/packages/language-nunjucks).
 2. [Sublime Text( Via Twig )](https://packagecontrol.io/packages/PHP-Twig).
 3. [Webstorm( Via Twig )](https://plugins.jetbrains.com/plugin/7303?pr=).
 4. [Brackets](https://github.com/axelboc/nunjucks-brackets/).